Extract loss runs to structured JSON

 Which insurance carriers' loss runs does Sensible support?

 Sensible processes loss runs from any carrier.
-Pre-built templates cover major carriers including Hartford, Travelers, Liberty Mutual, Chubb, and AIG.
-Custom carrier formats can be configured in hours.
+Pre-built loss run templates are available in the configuration library, and custom carrier formats can be configured in hours.

 What security certifications does Sensible have?